Additional Advising & Registering Information

 You are not officially registered until you pay your tuition in full (or have arranged a payment plan and made your first payment) and, if needed, meet the meningitis immunization requirement.
 If you do not meet these requirements before the tuition payment deadline, you will be deregistered (“dropped” from your classes).
 If you are deregistered, you are not guaranteed to receive your previous schedule if you re-register.
 Refer to Tuition Deadlines for more information.

 A student hold may prevent you from registering for classes.
 Allow up to 24 hours for a student hold to be removed from your record after you have completed the requirement.
-Common student holds are listed at Student Holds.
+See Student Holds for a listing of common student holds.